How Do Online Prize Draws Work?

 Random Number Generator

-Each Raffle provider must use a trusted and well known random number generator to choose a winner.
+Each prize draw provider must use a trusted and well known random number generator to choose a winner.
 The common method used is Googles Free Number Generator.
 This is a popular choice due to the reliability of a number being chosen at random.
 Some providers use a physical approach, such as a lottery ball machine.

 Winner is informed